Mō ngā raru ā-toto

 If you experience pins and needles in the bleed site or suspect a brain bleed or a bleed in another vital organ seek medical care immediately.
 For more information see What to do if you are having a bleed, a brochure produced by the Auckland DHB Haemophilia Centre, which can be accessed online here.

 Haemophilia is treated using a comprehensive care model.
 Haemophilia Treatment Centres provide a comprehensive service for people with haemophilia, and their family, for the treatment of haemophilia and related conditions.
-The comprehensive care team consists of a haematologist, nurse coordinator, physiotherapist, and an HFNZ Outreach Worker with specific expertise in managing the healthcare needs of persons with bleeding disorders.
+The comprehensive care team consists of a haematologist, nurse coordinator, physiotherapist, and an HNZ Outreach Worker with specific expertise in managing the healthcare needs of persons with bleeding disorders.
 See a list of Haemophilia Treatment Centres in New Zealand.

 After a learning period at the haemophilia clinic, many people in New Zealand undertake the infusion of factor concentrates at home, which allows for quicker treatment when a bleed starts, a more normal life for the person with haemophilia, and a greater acceptance of treatment by young children.
 Children often learn how to infuse themselves around the age of ten, allowing for greater independence as they are able to treat bleeds anywhere, home, school or on holiday.